 Investors who plan to rent out both units must use conventional mortgage loans.
 They should expect to put down at least 20%.
 The mortgage rate will likely run a bit higher than for a loan for an owner-occupied property.

-A duplex buyer can use both current and projected rental income to qualify for an FHA loan and conventional mortgage loan but not a VA-backed loan.
+A duplex buyer can use both current passive income and projected rental income to qualify for an FHA loan and conventional mortgage loan but not a VA-backed loan.

 Faster Portfolio Building